 If you are visiting from the US, you’ll cross the border to Mexico at the Andrade, California border crossing, a few miles northwest of Yuma, Arizona.
 A passport is the only documentation you’ll require, but upon returning to the US you may be asked about anything you bought in Mexico – especially liquor and prescription drugs.

 Most dental tourists find it most convenient to park on the US side of the border and walk across.
-There are ample parking lots charging around $6 (£5) per day or $16 (£12) if you stay overnight.
+There are ample car parks charging around $6 (£5) per day or $16 (£12) if you stay overnight.
 There is really no need for a car in Los Algodones since everything is within walking distance, and it’s generally faster to cross by foot than in a vehicle.
 If you do decide to drive over, ask your dentist where you’ll be able to park.

 Crossing from the US to Mexico is generally straightforward but people report a wait time of up to two hours at busy times for the return trip.
 Be sure to wear comfortable shoes just in case!
 This video shows what to expect as you make the Los Algodones border crossing: